Author guidelines

 • TeX/LaTeX-coded figures should be converted to postscript format (PS or EPS)

-All figures will be published in colour online (the version of record), but will be reproduced in black and white in any print versions by default.
+All figures will be published in colour online (the version of the record), but will be reproduced in black and white in any print versions by default.
 If you feel that print colour is essential for any of your figures, please list the relevant figure numbers on submission of your article.

 Authors are encouraged to consider the needs of colour-blind readers when choosing colours for figures.
 Many colour-blind readers cannot interpret visuals that rely on discrimination of green and red, for example.
 The use of colour-safe combinations, such as green and magenta, turquoise, and red, yellow, and blue or other accessible colour palettes is recommended.